t2b

 | magic | uint32 | Must be 0x62327401. |

-| unk1 | Int16 | - |
+| unk1 | Int16 | Seems to be constant? |

-| encoding | Int16 | String encoding.
-See the section below for details. |
+| encoding | Int16 | String encoding, check the section below for specifics. |

-| unk2 | Int16 | - |
+| unk2 | Int16 | Seems to be constant? |

 Encoding Values